 |Electronic Information System for International Law (EISIL)

 EISIL is a good place to start your research if you are looking for major multilateral treaties concluded during the 20th or the 21st century.
 It provides basic information about each treaty, including the dates of signature and entry into force, citations to full-text sources, and links for accessing the full text online.
 Cautionary Note: The EISIL database is in the process of being updated and migrated to a new platform.
 Many links to the full texts of treaties are temporarily broken.
 If you encounter a broken link, you can still use the citation information provided to retrieve the treaty from a full-text source.
-Bear in mind that EISIL's coverage of multilateral treaties is selective, not comprehensive.

 |1900-2013, plus a few older treaties.||Online only.||EISIL website

-If you know the exact name of the treaty, use the Advanced Search and restrict your search to the title field.
-Alternatively, you may browse for the treaty by topic.
+If you know the exact name of a treaty, use the Advanced Search and restrict your search to the title field.
+Alternatively, you may browse for treaties by subject.
 As you drill down through the sub-topics, look for the name of the treaty under the heading "Primary Documents."
-Click on the link labeled "More Information" below the treaty name to view key information, including citations to full-text sources, click on the link labeled "More Information."
-If available, a link to access the full text of the treaty online is provided.
+Click on the link labeled "More Information" below the treaty name to view key information, including citations to full-text sources.
+Links to the full texts of treaties also are provided.
+(See cautionary note to the left.)

 |Cumulative Index to the U.N.
 Treaty Series

 The U.N.
 Treaty Series (U.N.T.S.) contains the full texts of more than 100,000 multilateral and bilateral treaties that have been registered or recorded with the U.N. from 1946-present.
 Each issue of the Cumulative Index to the U.N.T.S. covers a specified date range (corresponding to a range of U.N.T.
 S. volume numbers) and is divided into two sections.
 The first section (Chronological Index) lists treaties by date of adoption or signature and includes updates for older treaties.
 The second section (Alphabetical Index) lists treaties by subject and by country.
 Each entry includes the volume of the U.N.T.S. in which the full text of the treaty appears and/or the registration number of the treaty.